When I realized I wasn’t a machine

 My name is Jason.
-Let me share with you a story that is probably familiar to a lot of you.
+Let me share with you a story that is probably familiar to a lot of you and how I became a sleep coach.

 About 5 years ago, I was 31 years old and running my own company.
 I was busy.
 Very busy.
 My typical day looked like this: